Alliemack77/Doctor-Who-News/README.md

 - parcel
 - css custom properties

-This project displays the latest Doctor Who news using a web scrubber.
+This project displays the latest Doctor Who news using a web scraper.

-This project was modeled after *[Ania Kubow's 'Build a Web Scraper'](https://www.youtube.com/watch?v=-3lqUHeZs_0)*
+This project was modeled after *[Ania Kubow's 'Build a Web Scraper'](https://www.youtube.com/watch?v=-3lqUHeZs_0)*.

 ## To start this project